KasimAhmic/autoit-js/docs/Basic Usage.md

   autoit,
 } from '@ahmic/autoit-js';

-// An instance of the AutoIt class is created automtically, you need only call load() to initialize it autoit.load();
+// An instance of the AutoIt class is created automatically, you need only call load() to initialize it autoit.load();

 // Initialize AutoIt